rrra/www/content/about/onboarding.md

 #### How to subscribe

-1. Visit the
+1. Go to the
-[RRRA  List Information page](https://lists.rrra.org/mailman/listinfo/rrra) with your browser
+[RRRA  List Information page](https://lists.rrra.org/mailman/listinfo/rrra)
-1. Use the **Subscribing to RRRA** form (located about halfway down the page) to enter your email address, and first-name and call-sign.
+1. Look for the section marked **Subscribing to RRRA** and fill in the
-    * Please use a real zero if your call sign includes one.
-    * You do not have to enter a password unless you want to.
-A mailing list password will be automatically created and mailed to you---after you confirm your subscription---if you don't enter one.
-1. Click the "Subscribe" button below the form.
-1. Look for the confirmation message which will be automatically sent to the email address you provided in step 2.
-You should receive the confirmation message within a few minutes of submitting your subscription request.
-1. Follow the instructions in the confirmation email to confirm your address.
-You will receive a welcome message in response to your subscription confirmation.
+boxes:
+    * You must enter your email address
+    * Please enter your first name and call-sign (no slashed zeros)
+    * You may choose a password.
+If you do not choose one, Mailman will generate one for you.
+Warning: Do NOT use a valuable password, since this password may be mailed to you in plain text
+1. Press the subscribe button.
+A new page should appear telling you that your request has been sent
+1. You will receive an email message asking for confirmation that you really want to be subscribed to the list.
+This is to prevent anyone from subscribing you to lists without your permission.
+Follow the instructions given in the message to confirm your wish to be subscribed
+1. After your confirmation is received you will receive a message welcoming you to the list.
+This message contains some useful information including your list password and some quick links for changing your options, so you may want to save it for later reference.

 #### Subscriber hints